ASTRO logo

 Read Less

-The Chao Phraya River plays a big role in Thailand's economy. πŸ’°
+The Chao Phraya River is vital for Thailand’s economy! πŸ’°

 Read Less